4d/docs/website/translated_docs/es/Debugging/breakpoints.md

 1. Click on the **Add New Catch** button (in the shape of a +) located below the list.
 A new entry is added to the list with the `ALERT` command as default
 2. Click the **ALERT** label, type the name of the command you want to catch, then press **Enter**.

 To enable or disable a caught command, click on the bullet (•) in front of the command label.
-The bullet is transparent when the command is disabled.
+La bala es transparente cuando el comando está desactivado.

 > Disabling a caught command has almost the same effect as deleting it.
 During execution, the debugger spends almost no time on the entry.
 The advantage of disabling an entry is that you do not have to recreate it when you need it again.